Recognizing the Importance of Community Activity

 Challenges with Social Prescribing

-Despite the many benefits of social prescribing, Julie Ward notes that there are some challenges to the approach.
+Despite the many benefits of culture-based social prescribing, Julie Ward notes that there are some challenges to the approach.
 For example, the term "social prescribing" can be difficult to understand for some people.
-Instead, Julie suggests that we focus on the actual activities that social prescribing entails, such as community music or art workshops, to help people better understand the concept.
+Instead, Julie suggests that we focus on the actual activities that culture-based social prescribing entails, such as community music or art workshops, to help people better understand the concept.

 Additionally, Julie emphasises that social prescribing should not solely focus on training doctors and healthcare providers.
-While these individuals play an important role in recommending social prescribing interventions, the real focus should be on policymakers and those who hold the budgets.
+While these individuals play an important role in recommending culture-based social prescribing interventions, the real focus should be on policymakers and those who hold the budgets.

 "And yet, when the government sets budgets, the culture budget is usually the smallest, and in times of austerity, it is the first budget to be cut, and this is a very short term vision because what does it do?
 It immediately takes away and puts under pressure these human social services that people are relying on in order not to go to the doctor."